 Take a quick look at your hand.
 Your thumb sort of sticks out a bit right?
 Even the part of your thumb that is still a part of your hand.
 Well we have to make an extra little triangle of fabric to accommodate that part of your thumb.

 To create this triangle of fabric we are going to work some increases.
-Some patterns specify which type of increase to use and some don’t.
-For this pattern we are going to work some M1 (make 1) increases and to be a little extra fancy we are going to do paired increases, a M1L and M1R (make 1 left and make 1 right). [check out the full tutorial on M1 here]
+You can use whichever type of m1 stitch you like, but we’ve used this type of make 1.
+To be a little extra fancy we used paired increases, a m1L and m1R (make 1 left and make 1 right).

-The gusset is going to ‘grow’ from the 3 knit stitches.
+Remember those 3 knit stitches at the beginning of the round?
+The gusset is going to increase from those 3 knit stitches.

-So we have increased 2 stitches.
-We are going to p1, k1, M1L, k1, M1R, k1, work in pattern to end (this means we are purling, ribbing, purling.
+I worked this row like this: p1, k1, m1L, k1, m1R, k1, slip marker, work in pattern to end (this means we are purling, ribbing, purling)

-Round 2: p1, knit to marker, work in pattern to end (no stitches increased)
+Round 2: p1, knit to marker, SM, work in pattern to end (no stitches increased)

-Round 4: p1, knit to marker, work in pattern to end (no stitches increased)
+Round 4: p1, knit to marker, slip marker, work in pattern to end (no stitches increased)

 See a pattern forming?
 We are increasing 2 stitches every other row and you should start to see a little triangle forming.

 Work rounds 3-4 a total of 3 (3, 4, 4, 5) times.
 This is 6 (6, 8, 8, 10) rounds.

 There are 12 (12, 14, 14, 16) sts between the BOR marker and the second marker (there will be 1 purl stitch and 11, 11, 13, 13, 15 knit stitches).
 [32 (36, 42, 46, 52) total sts]